William King-Noel, 1st Earl of Lovelace

 William King-Noel, 1st Earl of Lovelace, (21 February 1805 – 29 December 1893), styled The Lord King from 1833 to 1838, was an English nobleman and scientist.
 He was the husband of Lord Byron's daughter Ada, today remembered as a pioneering computer scientist.

 Early life

 Lovelace was the eldest son of Peter King, 7th Baron King, and his wife, Lady Hester Fortescue, granddaughter of George Grenville.
 The politician the Hon.
 Peter John Locke King was his younger brother.

-Educated at Eton and Trinity, he entered the diplomatic service and became secretary to Lord Nugent.
+Educated at Eton College and Trinity College, Cambridge, he entered the diplomatic service and became secretary to Lord Nugent.
 He succeeded in the barony in 1833 when his father died.
 He performed architectural work in his houses.